quicwg/base-drafts/draft-ietf-quic-http.md

 {{?HTTP2}}, it is preferable that the assignments parallel each other where the code spaces overlap.
 If an entry is present in only one registry, every effort SHOULD be made to avoid assigning the corresponding value to an unrelated operation.
-Expert reviewers MAY reject unrelated registrations which would conflict with the same value in the corresponding registry.
+Expert reviewers MAY reject unrelated registrations that would conflict with the same value in the corresponding registry.

 In addition to common fields as described in {{iana-policy}}, permanent